Heat Waves (recent)

 • Europe

 • Europe’s hottest summer on record took place in 2022, as it has been labeled by researchers the most impactful heatwave since the one that took place in 2003.
-The summer heat waves caused 20,000 excess deaths across France, Spain, Germany, and Britain.
-Some cities saw record-breaking temperatures of over 45°C. The heat wave also incited wildfires across Britain, France, and the Iberian Peninsula.
+The summer heat waves caused over 60,000 deaths across Italy, France, Spain, Germany, Great Britain, and other European countries.

 • Average temperatures in Europe have been increasing since 1961 at a pace of 0.5°C per decade.
 According to the World Health Organization, it is the fastest warming region in the world.